Groundwater on Mars: Layered terrain

 Layers may be formed by groundwater rising up depositing minerals and cementing sediments.
 The hardened layers are consequently more protected from erosion.
 This process may occur instead of layers forming under lakes.

-Some locations on the Red Planet show groups of layered rocks.
+Some locations on Mars show groups of layered rocks.
 Rock layers are present under the resistant caps of pedestal craters, on the floors of many large impact craters, and in the area called Arabia.
 In some places the layers are arranged into regular patterns.
 It has been suggested that the layers were put into place by volcanoes, the wind, or by being at the bottom of a lake or sea.
 Calculations and simulations show that groundwater carrying dissolved minerals would surface in the same locations that have abundant rock layers.
 According to these ideas, deep canyons and large craters would receive water coming from the ground.
 Many craters in the Arabia area of Mars contain groups of layers.
 Some of these layers may have resulted from climate change.

 The tilt of the rotational axis of Mars has repeatedly changed in the past.
 Some changes are large.
 Because of these variations of climate, at times the atmosphere of Mars would have been much thicker and contained more moisture.
 The amount of atmospheric dust also has increased and decreased.
 It is believed that these frequent changes helped to deposit material in craters and other low places.
 The rising of mineral-rich ground water cemented these materials.
 The model also predicts that after a crater is full of layered rocks, additional layers will be laid down in the area around the crater.
 So, the model predicts that layers may also have formed in intercrater regions; layers in these regions have been observed.

 Layers can be hardened by the action of groundwater.
 Martian ground water probably moved hundreds of kilometers, and in the process it dissolved many minerals from the rock it passed through.
 When ground water surfaces in low areas containing sediments, water evaporates in the thin atmosphere and leaves behind minerals as deposits and/or cementing agents.
 Consequently, layers of dust could not later easily erode away since they were cemented together.
 On Earth, mineral-rich waters often evaporate forming large deposits of various types of salts and other minerals.
 Sometimes water flows through Earth's aquifers, and then evaporates at the surface just as is hypothesized for Mars.
 One location this occurs on Earth is the Great Artesian Basin of Australia.
 On Earth the hardness of many sedimentary rocks, like sandstone, is largely due to the cement that was put in place as water passed through.

 In February 2019, European scientists published geological evidence of an ancient planet-wide groundwater system that was, arguably, connected to a putative vast ocean.